coreyasmith/jss-extensible-json-renderings/README.md

 7. Build the solution in Visual Studio.
    - This will publish all code to your instance thanks to [Helix Publishing Pipeline][4].
+   - Note: you may need to reload the solution and build a second time if you get errors about missing assemblies/references when you load Sitecore.
 8. Perform a Unicorn sync at `/unicorn.aspx?verb=sync`.
 9. Navigate to your site at <http://hostname.localhost.>